 - An attorney’s help can prove critical to succeeding on a slip-and-fall claim: Proving liability after a slip-and-fall claim on another person’s property can be difficult.
 In many cases, the owner will argue that they had no duty to know about a slipping hazard, or that the victims should have known about the hazards themselves.
 A personal injury lawyer can help you by gathering evidence establishing your entitlement to damages, negotiating with insurers on your behalf, and, when necessary, fighting for you at trial.

-If you’ve been hurt in a Nevada slip-and-fall accident, get help seeking compensation for your injuries by contacting the dedicated and knowledgeable Las Vegas injury accident lawyers at Bertoldo, Baker, Carter & Smith for a free consultation at (702) 505-8115.
+If you’ve been hurt in a Nevada slip-and-fall accident, get help seeking compensation for your injuries by contacting the dedicated and knowledgeable Las Vegas injury accident lawyers at Bertoldo, Baker, Carter, Smith & Cullen for a free consultation at (702) 505-8115.